STEAM-C3T/dpk-learning-materials/README.md

 ## Get Started

-- Browse the [Learning Materials Structure](#learning-materials-structure) table below to find modules.
+- Browse the [Learning Materials Structure](#learning-materials-structure) table above to find modules.
 - Start with a module overview deck to understand learning outcomes and sequence.
 - Use unit decks for classroom presentations, tutorials for code-along sessions, and workbooks for practice.
+- Navigate to module folders to access all materials (overview deck, unit decks, tutorials, workbooks).

 ---